t-sweta/Listify/README.md

 - **Priority Management**: Assign priority levels to tasks and focus on what matters most.
 Sort and filter tasks by priority.

-/*- **Due Dates and Reminders**: Set due dates and receive reminders to ensure you never miss a deadline.*?
+- **Due Dates and Reminders**: Set due dates and receive reminders to ensure you never miss a deadline.

 - **Task Notes**: Add detailed notes to your tasks.
 Keep track of important information related to each task.